Send the link below via email or IMCopy

 A Failure to Wait (13)

 A Flawed Victory (14)

 in Philistia (27–31)

-When Saul makes a sacrifice in 1 Samuel 13, he blurs the line between the carefully separated roles of political leader and prophet.
+When Saul makes a sacrifice in 1 Samuel 13, how does this impact the relative roles of political leader and prophet within the covenant people?

 What sorts of values and truths does Hannah's song celebrate?